melscoop/melscoop/README.md

-### 👋 Welcome to my GitHub profile, here's a little bit about me:
+### 👋 Greetings, since you're already here!
+Here's a little bit about me:

 <!--
 **melscoop/melscoop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.